erdwolfapp/Erdwolf/README.md

 # Erdwolf
-This is a web-service that allows remote management of `Dokku` over a web-interface.
+This is a web-service that allows remote management of podman containers over a web-interface, similar to what a `Dokku` does, just more accessible.

 The project is based on `Rust` and uses [rocket.rs](https://rocket.rs) for the webserver and [diesel.rs](https://diesel.rs) for database ORM.